DRA Neighbours’ Listserv

-The DRA Interactive Neighbours Mailing List ( or “listserv”) is provided as a service to the neighbourhood to facilitate the exchange of information and ideas among Dunbar residents.
-It is an unmoderated email mailing list; all messages from registered subscribers that meet addressing and size (200K limit) requirements are automatically posted.
+The DRA interactive Neighbours Listserv is provided as a service to our neighbourhood to facilitate the exchange of information and ideas among Dunbar residents.
+It is unmoderated and exclusive to our Dunbar neighbours; all messages from registered subscribers, that meet the system requirements (100KB), are automatically posted.

 It is expected that subscribers are courteous and respectful in the messages they post to the list.